 There are also several stops near this area, such as Cameron Lake.
-On my Vancouver Island driving tour, I was driving by Cameron Lake and had to spontaneously pull over because it was so beautiful.
-There were only a few people swimming on the opposite side, so it was a relaxing place to stop.
+On my Vancouver Island driving tour, I drove by Cameron Lake and had to pull over because it was so beautiful spontaneously.
+Only a few people were swimming on the opposite side, so it was a relaxing place to stop.
 I loved how clear the water was and all the rocks you could see at the bottom.

 At the north end of Cameron Lake is Cathedral Grove in MacMillan Provincial Park.
 Walking through this 800-year-old forest will have you in awe as you look at the giant Douglas Firs.
 The road splits the forest in two, but I recommend checking out both parts.
 It’s a peaceful place to take a walk and relax in nature.

-On your way to Victoria, stop by Ladysmith to check out the shops and get a snack.
+Stop by Ladysmith to check out the shops and get a snack on your way to Victoria.
 This is a good place to get souvenirs as well.

 7 Day Vancouver Island Itinerary